The Birthplace of Juneteenth, Galveston Island holds a special place in the United States and African American history.

 3427 Sealy St.

 The portraits of many outstanding African Americans from the city have been painted by E. Herron on the walls of the building.

 Texas Seaport Museum, Pier 22

 This marker commemorates enslaved Africans in Galveston during the late 18th and early 19th centuries, as well as the millions of captive Africans who perished during the transatlantic slave trade known as the Middle Passage.
 Galveston was one of the 48 known ports of entry in the U.S. for enslaved Africans who survived the transatlantic crossing.
-The marker is housed by the Galveston Historical Foundation and will be installed at the Texas Seaport Port Museum at Pier 22.
+The marker can be found at the Texas Seaport Port Museum at Pier 22.

 Galveston is home to several historically African American churches that were organized more than 100 years ago and still serve the community today.

 2612 Ave.
 L

 This was the first African American Baptist Church in Texas.
 It grew out of the Colored Baptist Church that formed in 1840 as the slave congregation of the First Missionary Baptist Church.
 The church moved to the Avenue L site in 1855.

 3009 Ave.
 M

 This church was organized in 1870 as West Point Free Mission Baptist Church.
 The current building was erected in 1916 and completed in 1921 with donations from African American longshoremen.
 The Rev. John C. Calhoun, who served as pastor during this time, was instrumental in getting jobs for longshoremen on Galveston docks.